 Art learning is recorded in sketchbooks across the school and should typically evidence all four stages (Generating Ideas, Making, Knowledge and Evaluation).
 We encourage children to treat their sketchbooks like journals and their thoughts and learning are recorded in a format that they would like to use, for example, using thought bubbles.
 Each child is unique and each sketchbook should be unique, enabling children to develop their independence and creativity.

-Teachers assess children’s knowledge, understanding and skills in Art by making observations of the children working during lessons.
+Teachers assess children’s knowledge, understanding and skills in Art by making observations of the children working during lessons and by moderating the outcomes of their work against expected standards.
 Feedback is regularly provided to children from adults and their peers.
 Children are also encouraged to self reflect and to be critical of their own work, highlighting their own next steps.
 Termly, Art assessment grids are completed by class teachers, showing children’s attainment in the following four areas: Generating ideas, Making, Knowledge and Evaluation.
 The school’s banding system is used to do this.
 After the assessment grids have been updated, the class teachers analyses the data and provides feedback to the Art leaders in order to inform and improve future practice.